Logoi-Linguistics/Logoi-Linguistics/README.md

 <a target="_blank" href="https://logoi.website/tutorial/"><img src="./static/images/logoi-logo-rectangle.jpg" width="250" /></a>

-<em>"The principal difficult[y to overcome in designing a universal language is t]o render the study of the language so easy as to make its acquisition mere play to the learner."</em>
+<em>"The principal difficulty to overcome in designing a universal language is to render the study of the language so easy as to make its acquisition mere play to the learner."</em>

 - <a target="_blank" href="https://shawnomancy.com/wp-content/uploads/2019/03/Unua-Libro.pdf">Dr. Esperanto's International Language, Introduction & Complete Grammar por Angloj</a>